jellomoat/yogurts/README.md

 ![First ternary plot](./figures/all.svg)

 I used that first plot as a starting point for segmenting the dataframe, creating subsets and plots for specific yogurt categories once they revealed themselves.
+Most of this work was done in this Jupyter notebook => [https://github.com/jellomoat/yogurts/blob/main/wf-yog-parse.ipynb](https://github.com/jellomoat/yogurts/blob/main/wf-yog-parse.ipynb)

 ## Tools and Techniques Used
 - Web scraping using [ScraPy](https://scrapy.org/)!